Localized spherical deconvolution: Introduction

-To achieve the goals presented above, and especially adaptation to different regularities and local inhomogeneous smoothness, we essentially use a projection method on the needlets (which enables a stable inversion of the devonvolution, due to the closeness to the SVD basis) with a fine tuning subsequent thresholding process.
+To achieve the goals presented above, and especially adaptation to different regularities and local inhomogeneous smoothness, we essentially use a~projection method on the needlets (which enables a stable inversion of the deconvolution, due to the closeness to the SVD basis) with a subsequent fine tuning thresholding process.

 This provides a reasonably simple algorithm with very good performances, both from a theoretical point of view and a numerical point of view.
 In effect, this new algorithm provides a much better spatial adaptation, as well as adaptation to wider classes of regularity.
-We give here upper bounds obtained by the procedure over a large class of Besov spaces and any $\bL_p$ losses.
+We give here upper bounds obtained by the procedure over a large class of Besov spaces and any $\bL_p$ losses as well as $\bL_\infty$.
+We find back these results in the simulation study where the effect of the localization are highlighted for instance by a comparison of the performances, on a bell-density example between the procedure provided here and the SVD methods (detailed below) proving that our quality of reconstruction of the peak is notably better.

 It is important to notice that especially because we consider different $\bL_p$ losses, we provide rates of convergence of new types attained by our procedure, which, of course, coincide with the usual ones for $\bL_2$ losses.